jsmazorra/jmazorra.github.io/_posts/2020-03-05-why-fifa-rankings-cant-be-taken-seriously.md

 <img src="https://miro.medium.com/max/615/1*zlhjO0zkEVnFP_1dU8McWw.png" alt="medium.com2">
 <img src="https://miro.medium.com/max/621/1*GiGXbSdK64YzVHeuqpfTew.png" alt="medium.com3">
-<em>Comparison between the point average of the teams for the current and past year.<em>
+<em>Comparison between the point average of the teams for the current and past year.</em>

 Here we can see the differences between the past year and the current year (which in this case would be 2018) point average, in which as stated above it’s nonsensical since the World Cup was in 2018 where Germany didn’t make it past the group stage and where Italy didn’t even qualify to the World Cup.
 So according to the FIFA World rankings data, this didn’t make much difference between the two year’s point average for Germany but the point average did actually increase for Italy for the current year.
 It’s pretty laughable if you asked me.